MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-product-submissions.md

 # Manage Product Submissions

 Use the following methods in *Microsoft Hardware APIs* to manage submissions for your products and for getting them signed by Microsoft.
-For an introduction to Microsoft Hardware APIs, including prerequisites for using the API, see [Manage hardware submissions using APIs](dashboard-api.md).
+For an introduction to Microsoft Hardware APIs, including prerequisites for using the API, see [Hardware dashboard API](dashboard-api.md).

 ```
 https://manage.devcenter.microsoft.com/v1.0/my/hardware/products/